 The K&S Artisan Heavy Duty Biscuit Cutter Set might be marketed toward other baking styles, but with almost unmatched quality and comfort, it definitely excells in the world of cookie cutters.
 This stainless steel 11-piece set is measured from 1-inch up to 3.5-inches and includes a tin for easy storage.
-The cutters themselves are 1.25-inches deep and topped with a fat, rounded edge that is 1.25 inches in depth and stays comfortable when pressing down on any variety of dough density.
+The cutters have a thick, rounded edge that is 1.25 inches in depth and stays comfortable when pressing down on any variety of dough density.

-If you are looking to bake cookies for holidays, birthdays, special events, or just for the fun of it, the Wilton 101-Piece Cookie Cutters Set should have you covered.
-This tub of plastic forms is particularly kid-friendly, with tons of playful shapes that are all topped with an extra-wide lip for easy pressing.
+No matter if you are just baking cookies for fun or for a special event such as a birthday or holiday, the Wilton 101-Piece Cookie Cutters Set should cover all your bases.
+The plastic forms in this tub are great for kids and include a wide variety of whimsical shapes with an extra wide lip in order to press easily.
 Not only do they produce oversized cookies, but the cutters do a surprisingly good job of lifting cookie dough — again, a bonus for baking with kids.
 The wide, ½-inch deep cutters are both dishwasher safe and incredibly easy to hand clean.
 Although the heavy-duty plastic is durable, we admit that you will never get as clean of a cut from plastic as you will from metal.